How to Get Rid of Face Mites

 Keith's Pro Tips

-"Consult with your personal health care professional for items that can be used on your skin or if you are experiencing other health related symptoms."
+"Consult with your health care professional for items that can be used on your skin or if you are experiencing other health-related symptoms."

 How to Get Rid of Face Mites

-You may have heard of mite infestations in your house as they are a pretty common insect infestation, but what if we were to tell you that there are mites living in your body and particularly on your face.
-Scary right?
-Face Mites, also known as Demodex mites are parasitic insects that live and feed on your face.
+You may have heard of mite infestations in your house, as they are a pretty common insect infestation, but what if we were to tell you that there are mites living in your body, particularly on your face?
+Scary, right?
+Face mites, or Demodex mites, are parasitic insects that live and feed on your face.

-What is even more startling is that while you are asleep at night, these mites emerge out of the pores of your skin, mate and then go back inside.
-Then they proceed on laying their eggs on your face as well.
-These mites lives on pretty much everyone, but a heavy infestation of Demodex mites can bright about itching or even a burning sensation.
+Even more startling is that while you are asleep at night, these mites emerge out of the pores of your skin, mate, and then go back inside.
+Then, they proceed to lay their eggs on your face as well.
+These mites live on almost everyone, but a heavy infestation of Demodex mites can bring about itching or even a burning sensation.

-Read on below to learn more about Face Mites and what steps you can take to reduce their infestation on your face.
+Read below to learn more about face mites and how to reduce their infestation on your face.

 Identification